- Choice of supervisor ad research topic

 Within the first two years of enrollment (at least half of these requirements must be fulfilled within the first year) all students are required to complete positively the following:

-- at least 2 among the courses named "Courses of the Program"
+- at least 2 among the courses named "Courses of the Program" (formerly called "Courses of the School")

 - other courses for a total completion of at least 56 additional course hours